 Temperatures and Seasons: The Islands of Tahiti are a year-round tourist destination, with predictably tropical weather year-round.
 The average year-round temperature is 79 degrees Fahrenheit.
 Many hotels are air-conditioned.
 Water temperatures average 79 degrees in the winter and 84 degrees during the summer, with less than a degree of variation from the surface down to a depth of 150 feet.

-Entry Requirements: A passport valid for six months after the return date and a round-trip ticket for entry is all that is required for short stays under 90 days for US & Canadian visitors.
+Entry Requirements: A passport valid for three months after the return date and a round-trip ticket for entry is all that is required for short stays under 90 days for US & Canadian visitors.
 Visas are not required for short stays.
 For visitors wishing to stay longer than 90 days, a long stay visa is required.
 Citizens of other countries should consult their travel agents or the French Consulate.

 Air Service: Frequent airline connections link Tahiti with Los Angeles, San Francisco, Hawaii, Europe, New Zealand, Australia, and Japan.
 Airlines serving Tahiti to and from the US mainland include Air Tahiti Nui and Air France from Los Angeles and United Airlines and French bee from San Francisco.

 Hawaiian Airlines also has one flight weekly from Honolulu.
 Air Tahiti Nui codeshares with American Airlines and offers flights from 15 cities throughout the United States including New York, San Francisco, Las Vegas, Chicago, Boston, Dallas/ Fort Worth, Miami and Washington, D.C.

 Travel Time: Flight time to Tahiti is just eight hours from both Los Angeles & San Francisco.
 Air Tahiti Nui, Tahiti’s national carrier, offers nonstop direct serice from LAX, as does Air France.
 French bee and United Airlines will be flying nonstop service from San Francisco.